C. Steven McMillan: Personal life

 He is twice divorced, and has two daughters.

-Brenda Jarvis filed suit against Sara Lee Corp. and its then-chief executive C. Steven McMillan in 2004, alleging that Mr. McMillan flew her to Chicago, offered her a job, had sex with her and later rescinded the employment offer after she turned down a second encounter.
-The company confirmed the pair had sexual intercourse but denied that Mr. McMillan offered Ms. Jarvis a job.
+Brenda Jarvis filed suit against Sara Lee Corp. and its then-chief executive McMillan in 2004, alleging that McMillan flew her to Chicago, offered her a job, had sex with her and later rescinded the employment offer after she turned down a second encounter.
+The company confirmed the pair had sexual intercourse but denied that McMillan offered Jarvis a job.
 The suit was settled later that year, and the terms were undisclosed.